Donovan2569/Key-Logger/README.md

 # Key-Logger
-Key logger to learn how to thread and capture user input.
+Key logger to learn how to capture user input without prompting.